WL-Richards/FRC-Driver-Station-Research/docs/ProtocolFindings.md

 # General Overview:
 - All packets involving Strings and other exact data being sent to/from the robot are encoded as TCP packets to assure that the data isn't lost.
+- Constant UDP Packets of size 6 (DS -> Robot) and 8 (Robot -> DS) are sent across the network, looks like a heart beat of some kinda.
+- Packet size increases on the DS side from 6 to 21 when a joystick is connected.
+- The first 2 bytes of packets are an ever increasing packet ID.
+This ID is kept uniform on packets to the robot and from the robot.
+See Sample in `To Robot` Section.
 <br>

 # Technical Details